radioactive17/radioactive17/README.md

   <ul>
     <li>👨‍🔧 Seeking new opportunities as a Data Scientist, Data Analyst, Data Engineer, or Software Engineer</li>
     <li>📍 Located in the United States</li>
-    <li>🏢 Currently working at the Indiana University Bloomington School of Public Health as a Research Data Analyst</li>
+    <li>🏢 Currently working at TFI as a Business Intelligence Developer</li>
     <li>🌱 Currently learning AWS and working towards obtaining a Tableau Certification</li>
     <li>💬 Feel free to ask me about anything.
 Either I’ll know the answer, or I’ll find out.</li>
     <li>📮 You can contact me directly here : <b>jigsshah.97@gmail.com or +1 812-778-5895</b>